gosiadrygala/Travelgram/README.md

 As a user, I want to be able to comment on the post, so I can share my opinions.

 As a user, I want to search for places and other users, so I can discover more.

+As a user, I want to be able to follow other users, so I can see their posts.
 Done to here <--------------

+As a user, I want a profile page, so other travellers can get to know me. (name, short description, follow count, recent posts posted by the user).

 As a user, I want to have a news feed, so I can see the posts from channels and people I follow.

-As a user, I want a profile page, so other travellers can get to know me. (name, short description, follow count, recent posts posted by the user)

-As a user, I want to be able to follow other users, so I can see their posts.

 As a user, I want to be able to send and receive private messages, so I can communicate with other travellers.